linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 **Transfer files from Bluetooth of a mobile phone**

-Usage scenario: sender (taking android phones as an example) transfers files via Bluetooth to receiver(UOS PC)
+Usage scenario: sender (taking android phones as an example) transfers files via Bluetooth to receiver(Deepin PC)

-1. Switch on Bluetooth.
+1. Switch on **Bluetooth**.
 The system will scan Bluetooth devices nearby automatically.
 2. Select a paired and connected Bluetooth device.
 3. Select a file to be sent in the phone, click **Send** to send it via Bluetooth.